LeeXGreen/leexgreen.github.io/source/_posts/2014-01-13-windows-chrome.markdown

 {% img /images/windows-chrome.png %}
 </a>

-This is especially frustrating because Google Web Fonts prioritizes TTF and WOFF fonts over others (they are listed earlier in the @font-face rule).
+This is especially frustrating because Google Fonts prioritizes TTF and WOFF fonts over others (they are listed earlier in the @font-face rule).
-If you use Google Web Fonts, you just load their CSS into your page, so there's no way to change the order.
+If you use Google Fonts, you just load their CSS into your page, so there's no way to change the order.

 ### The solution